 All of the preparation and cooking the lobster right on the spot.
 Along with an additional plate of steam rice and raw veggie with traditional chips.
-A must try culinary experience to taste a fresh seafood combined with the local dish.
+A must-try culinary experience to taste fresh seafood combined with the local dish.

 Timang Beach Opening Hours

 The best time is during the dry season (April- September) especially to avoid the slippery and muddy road.
 It is also to get the best scenery since the weather is usually perfect with blue sky and fewer clouds during the dry season.

 There are no official opening hours, but of course, the best time would be during daylight, from around 9 am to 5 pm.
 Tourists may also consider going during holiday off-season for a cheaper lobster price.

 Timang Beach Entrance Fee

 There is no entrance fee to enter the beach.
 However, the locals made an earning from the rides attraction.
 And selling spot like providing a simple shack.
 Tickets for the attraction quite expensive compared to other beaches.
 The Gondola is Rp 200,000 per session while the suspension bridge is Rp 100,000.

 |Timang Beach Entrance Fee|

 |Car Parking||Rp 10.000|